Calling Young Poets!

 The voyage of the tin

 Mary dispensed wit, wisdom and ginger snaps to her visitors over many decades.
-In this spirit, for 12 months, in 12 locations across the world, 12 conversations will take place between philosophers and poets on themes from Midgley's work.
+In this spirit, we convened 12 conversations, in 12 locations across the world, between philosophers and poets on themes from Midgley's work.

-The conversation will begin with the poet reading a commissioned poem on the theme.
-Find out about the poets, philosophers and conversations happening near you.
-You can also find month-by-month readings on the themes.
+The conversations began with the poet reading a commissioned poem on the theme.
+Explore the locations to find out about the poets, philosophers and conversations that took place.
+And get to know Midgley's work with suggested readings on the themes.

 Explore the locations